simonehagey/orbdot/docs/source/getting_started.rst

 Getting Started
 ===============
-The first step to using OrbDot is to create an instance of the :class:`~orbdot.star_planet.StarPlanet` class to represent your planet and its host star.
-This object acts as an interface with the core capabilities of the OrbDot package, combining the data, methods, and attributes necessary run model fitting algorithms and interpret the results.
-It inherits model fitting capabilities from the :class:`~orbdot.transit_timing.TransitTiming`, :class:`~orbdot.radial_velocity.RadialVelocity`, :class:`~orbdot.transit_duration.TransitDuration`, and  :class:`~orbdot.joint_fit.JointFit` classes.
+The first step to using OrbDot is to create an instance of the :class:`~orbdot.star_planet.StarPlanet` class, representing an exoplanet and its host star.
+This serves as an interface for the core capabilities of the OrbDot package, combining the data, methods, and attributes necessary to run model fitting algorithms and interpret the results.
+It inherits the model fitting capabilities from the :class:`~orbdot.transit_timing.TransitTiming`, :class:`~orbdot.radial_velocity.RadialVelocity`, :class:`~orbdot.transit_duration.TransitDuration`, and  :class:`~orbdot.joint_fit.JointFit` classes.

 Creating a StarPlanet Instance
 ------------------------------
-To create a :class:`~orbdot.star_planet.StarPlanet` instance, we simply give the pathname for the ``*_settings.json`` file.
-For illustrative purposes, let's use the Hot Jupiter WASP-12 b as an example:
+To create a :class:`~orbdot.star_planet.StarPlanet` instance, provide the path to a settings file as an argument.
+For example, to use the Hot Jupiter WASP-12 b:

 .. code-block:: python